Car Insurance in Idaho

 There is no car insurer in particular that offers inexpensive DUI car insurance.
 The recommended way to save in the wake of a DUI citation is to shop around.

-Idaho SR-22 insurance
+Idaho SR-22 laws

-An SR-22 is a routine legal requirement triggered by a violation such as a DUI conviction, a ticket for driving without insurance, an at-fault collision, driving with a suspended license or accumulating too many points on your license.
+An SR-22 is a routine legal requirement triggered by a violation such as a DUI conviction, a ticket for driving without insurance, an at-fault collision, driving with a suspended license, or accumulating too many points on your license.
 It is not a type of insurance policy, but a form issued by your insurance company with the state of Idaho to ensure that you remain insured.

 Finding cheap auto insurance with an SR-22 in Idaho might require some research, but it could pay off in the end.